-Aquilla is a blue-collar town, with 44.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Aquilla is generally considered to be a blue-collar town.
+44.90% of the Aquilla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Aquilla is a city of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Aquilla who work in food service (16.33%), art, media, and design (8.16%), and office and administrative support (6.12%).

 Of important note, Aquilla is also a city of artists.
 Aquilla has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Aquilla’s character.